castorini/pyserini/docs/experiments-wiki-corpora.md

 The following instructions will continue with the wiki-all-6-3-tamber corpus.
 We use the NaturalQuestions and TriviaQA datasets for evaluation.

 ## Indexing
 We index the jsonl file(s) using the following command.
+You may skip this step as we provide the lucene index prebuilt in Pyserini.
+In the following steps, if you would like to use the index that you generate in this step then specify ```--index indexes/wiki-all-6-3-tamber``` instead of ```--index wiki-all-6-3-tamber```.
 ```
 python3 -m pyserini.index.lucene \
   --collection MrTyDiCollection \